Jessy Morgan- Coach

-George Mason assistant vice president/director of athletics Brad Edwards announced former UVA All-American Jessica Morgan as the fourth head women’s lacrosse coach in program history.
-Morgan has spent the last four seasons as an assistant coach at her alma mater, a perennial NCAA championship contender.
+Former UVA All-American, is in her fourth season as head women’s lacrosse coach at George Mason University.
+Before Mason Morgan spent four seasons as an assistant coach at her alma mater, the University of Virginia a perennial NCAA championship contender.

-As a student-athlete, Morgan helped Virginia advance to the NCAA Championship three times and win the 2004 NCAA Championship.
-In her tenure as a player she helped the Cavaliers win three ACC titles.
-She anchored a Cavalier defense that finished the 2006 season ranked sixth nationally in scoring defense.
-Morgan, named team captain as a senior, finished both her junior and senior seasons ranked third on the team in ground balls and second in caused turnovers.
+As a student-athlete, Morgan helped Virginia advance to the NCAA Championship three times winning in 2004.
+As a player she helped the Cavaliers win three ACC titles and anchored a Cavalier defense that finished the 2006 season ranked sixth nationally in scoring defense.
+Morgan, was named team captain as a senior, finished both her junior and senior seasons ranked third on the team in ground balls and second in caused turnovers.

 On the national scene, Morgan was a two-time USA Developmental Team member and was voted the eighth-best African-American lacrosse player of all-time by Lacrosse Magazine in 2010.

 Additionally, Morgan was the US Team selector for the 2012 gold medal team.
 She was recently inducted into the McDonogh School Hall of Fame in 2014.
-She conducts summer lacrosse camps for girls in non-traditional lacrosse areas all over the country as well as serving as the director of the Cavalier Lacrosse Club for girls.
+She conducts summer lacrosse camps for girls in non-traditional lacrosse areas all over the country.

-Morgan earned her bachelor's degree in English from Virginia in 2007.
-She is married and currently resides in Fairfax.
+Morgan earned her bachelor's degree in English from Virginia in 2007 and her MBA from Mason in 2017.
+She is married and currently resides Owings Mills, MD.

 Greg Danto joined the staff as the offensive and recruiting coordinator in the summer of 2014 after spending four seasons as the offensive strategist and scouting analyst at Mount Hebron High School in Maryland.
 While at Mount Hebron, Danto also held the position of head lacrosse coach of the M&D Lacrosse Club.
 Under Danto’s leadership, the M&D Lacrosse Club earned the number one national ranking in the 2016 graduating class division.
 Danto graduated from the University of Baltimore.